 Flights from Koh Samui to Phuket

 The airport at Koh Samui is substantially smaller than Phuket International Airport and so Koh Samui only handles a few flights per day in comparison.
+Koh Samui’s airport, Samui International Airport, is owned and operated by Bangkok Airways so this airline has a monopoly on flights to and from Samui, and the number of flights departing each day is limited compared to other airports in Thailand.
+All of this means that Bangkok Airways’ flights from Koh Samui are expensive and can often cost 3 times more than what budget airlines would have charged if they were allowed to fly.
 Even so, Samui International Airport does have flights to Phuket every day, flying direct with Bangkok Airways.
 Schedules are subject to change depending on time of year and demand, so do check with Bangkok Airways or do a search on a travel website such as 12Go, for the latest schedules and to make a booking when you want to travel.

-You can be sure that during peak season there will be at least one flight from Koh Samui to Phuket per day, leaving in the morning.
-Sometimes there is also a second morning flight every day.
-There will also be a flight later in the day, around 6pm, and on weekends there is often an additional morning flight as well, to keep up with passenger demand.
+You can be sure that during peak season there will be at least five flight from Koh Samui to Phuket per day.
 As these flights are all direct, they are scheduled to take an hour although often the actual flight time is even quicker than this.